leopeltola/workout-tracker/README.md

 | `ALLOWED_IDENTITIES`   | `github:leopeltola`                                         |
 | `STATIC_DIR`           | `frontend_dist` (default, leave as-is)                      |

-## Installing on iPhone

-1. Open the deployed site in Safari.
-2. Share → **Add to Home Screen**.
-3. It opens standalone, full-screen, with the app icon.

-The PWA shows a "new version available" prompt when the app updates.

 ## Notes

 - Editing past days is allowed; everything syncs to the server.